-Most of these cuts of beef do best when grilled first over direct heat, and finished with indirect heat.
-The hot, direct grilling browns the surface a bit, creating some great flavor.
-The follow up cooking with indirect heat brings the internal temperature up to doneness gradually.
-Any large cut of meat, if cooked at too hot of a temperature, will be overdone around the outside, and underdone in the middle.
+Any large cut of meat, if cooked at too hot of a temperature, will be overdone around the outside, and under cooked in the center.
 Lower temperature cooking brings the meat to an even level of doneness throughout.

-A general rule that I follow is, the more I spend for a beef roast, the lower internal temperature I'll cook it to.
-But that's just my personal preference.
+A general guideline that I follow is the more I spend for a beef roast, the lower its final internal temperature.
+More expensive cuts are usually better served rare to medium rare.

 Tenderloins and rib roasts are definitely best when cooked to no more than a medium-rare.
 Once they reach medium, they're less juicy and tender.